-Look for the Fed to also back off its previous vow to stop replacing maturing securities among its $4.5-trillion portfolio following its quarter-point hike in short-term rates this past December.
-Our bet is that the Fed will wait until 2017 to stop replacing maturing securities.
-Since 41% of its portfolio is in mortgage-backed securities, delaying the move should be beneficial for mortgage rates this year.
+Look for the Fed to keep replacing maturing securities in its $4.5-trillion portfolio.
+Our bet is that the Fed will wait until 2017 to stop replacing them.
+Since 41% of the Fed’s portfolio is in mortgage-backed securities, delaying the move should be beneficial for mortgage rates this year.

 By the end of 2016, we see the 10-year Treasury note rate at 1.4% if the Brexit trigger has been pulled, just below where it is now.
 By the end of 2017, it should rise a tad to about 1.8%.
 Expect the average 30-year fixed-rate mortgage to edge up to only 3.7% by the end of 2017, with 15-year rates below that.